How To Do A Virus Scan

 Fortunately, you can protect your devices with mobile security software.
 It doesn’t usually come installed, so you will have to download an application and follow the instructions.

-Apple devices are little different, because they have a closed operating system that doesn’t allow third parties to see their code.
+Apple devices are a little different because they have a closed operating system that doesn’t allow third parties to see their code.
 Although Apple has taken other security precautions to reduce malware risks, such as only allowing the installation of apps from Apple’s official app store, these measures aren’t the same as an antivirus program.

 For more robust protection on your Apple devices, you can install mobile security software to protect the private data you have stored on your phone or tablet, such as contacts, photos and messages.